chiao45/mgmetis/README.rst

     |   |   |
     6---7---8

-We can have the set up a single graph representation, which looks like
+We can have the set up a simple graph representation, which looks like

 .. code-block:: python